 The sugar industry played an enormous role in Hawaii.
-You can better appreciate Hawaii as a potential or returning visitor to the islands by gaining an understanding of one of the major forces that has shaped the state’s past and still influences it today.
-Because of this, we’ve pulled together some information on how the sugar industry has impacted the history, culture and economic development of the Aloha State.
+You can better appreciate your next trip to Hawaii through an understanding of one of the major forces that shaped it.
+Because of this, we’ve pulled together information on sugar plantations in Hawaii for you.

-By the year 1959, one out of every 12 people in Hawaii was employed by the sugar industry and its agricultural workers were among the highest-paid in the world.
-At one time there were large sugar plantations and mills on all the larger Hawaiian Islands of Oahu, Maui, Kauai Molokai and the Big Island of Hawaii.
+By the year 1959, sugar plantations in Hawaii employed one out of every 12 people in the State.
+Its agricultural workers were among the highest-paid in the world.
+At one time there were large sugar plantations and mills on Oahu, Maui, Kauai Molokai and the Big Island of Hawaii.

-The sugar harvesting process in Hawaii included the washing, crushing, grinding and centrifuging of the raw material, which was then sent to The C&H (California & Hawaiian) Sugar Refining Corporation in Crockett, California.
+The sugar harvesting process in Hawaii included the growing, washing, crushing, grinding and centrifuging of the raw material.
+Plantations then shipped raw sugar to The C&H Sugar Refining Corporation in California for further processing.

-The industry was mainly run by former missionary families in Hawaii, and the largest plantations became known as the “Big Five.”
-This included: Castle & Cooke, Alexander & Baldwin, C. Brewer & Co., American Factors (once called Amfac) and Theo H. Davies & Co.
-These companies had a great amount of power during the early 20th century and ended up controlling 90% of the sugar business.
-These companies either do not exist anymore or have dramatically changed their business focus away from sugar.
-Today, Hawaii’s only sugar producing company is Alexander & Baldwin.
+Former missionary families in Hawaii primarily controlled the industry.
+People then knew the largest plantations as the “Big Five.”
+This included: Castle & Cooke, Alexander & Baldwin, C. Brewer & Co., American Factors and Theo H. Davies & Co.
+These companies possessed great power during the early 20th century and controlled 90% of the sugar business.
+Today, these companies do not exist or have dramatically changed their business focus.

-Oahu: For a colorful view of the history and the diverse ethnicities that were drawn to the islands through the sugar industry, The Hawaii Plantation Village gives tours around the village of where plantation workers lived, and offers museum visitation from 10 am to 2 pm Monday through Saturday.
+The Hawaii Plantation Village in Ewa gives tours of places where plantation workers lived.
+You can also offers visit its museum from 10 am to 2 pm Monday through Saturday.

-Maui: Alexander & Baldwin Sugar Museum hosts a large collection of memorabilia from the sugar industry, providing a look into how harvesting sugar works, as well as a broad understanding of the history of sugar-production in Hawaii.
-As one of the original “Big Five” plantations, this is not one you will want to miss.
+Alexander & Baldwin Sugar Museum hosts a large collection of memorabilia from the sugar industry.
+It offers a look into sugar harvesting as well as tells the history of sugar-production in Hawaii.
+As one of the original “Big Five” plantations, you will not want to miss this place.
 The museum is open daily from 9:30 am to 4:00 pm, Monday through Saturday.

-Kauai: The Gay and Robinson Sugar Plantation in Kaumakani offers plantation tours from 8:00 am to 4:00 pm Monday through Friday.
-For a history-saturated tour, the Grove Farm Homestead in Lihue was one of Hawaii’s earliest plantations and has an extensive museum.
-The Waimea Sugar Mill Camp Museum in Waimea is also a great spot to delve into this chapter of Hawaiian heritage.
+The Gay and Robinson Sugar Plantation in Kaumakani offers tours from 8:00 am to 4:00 pm Monday through Friday.
+The Grove Farm Homestead in Lihue was one of Hawaii’s earliest plantations and has an extensive museum.
+The Waimea Sugar Mill Camp Museum is also a great place to learn about sugar in Hawaii.

-Molokai: The R.W.
-Meyer Sugar Mill is the last of its kind, using a century-old steam engine, mule-driven cane crusher, copper clarified and redwood evaporating pan.
-There is also a museum that allows a peek into the past sugar plantation worker’s lives, etc. The museum also hosts several events including taro festivals, wine tastings and cultural art classes such as loom weaving and ukulele making.
+The R.W.
+Meyer Sugar Mill was the last of its kind.
+Here, you can see a century-old steam engine, mule-driven cane crusher and redwood evaporating pan.
+There is museum too.
+It hosts several events including taro festivals, wine tastings, art classes and ukulele making.